project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/193-fred-provenza-what-should-we-learn-from-domesticated-animals-when-it-comes-to-food-as-medicine.md

 ---
-title: 193 Fred Provenza - What should we learn from domesticated animals when it comes to food as medicine
+title: 193 Fred Provenza What Should We Learn From Domesticated Animals When It Comes To Food As Medicine
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2022-11-15)